Thunderball (novel): Plot

 The Americans and the British launch Operation Thunderball to foil SPECTRE and recover the two atomic bombs.
 On a hunch, M assigns Bond to the Bahamas to investigate.
 There, Bond meets his friend Felix Leiter, who has been recalled to duty by the CIA from the Pinkerton detective agency because of the Thunderball crisis.
 While in Nassau, Bond meets Dominetta "Domino" Vitali, Largo's mistress and Petacchi's sister.
 She is living on board the Disco Volante and believes Largo is on a treasure hunt, although Largo makes her stay ashore while he and his partners supposedly survey the ocean for treasure.
 After seducing her, Bond informs her that Largo arranged her brother's death and recruits her to spy on Largo.
 Domino re-boards the Disco Volante with a Geiger counter disguised as a camera, to ascertain if the yacht has been used to transport the bombs.
 She is discovered and Largo tortures her for information.

 Bond and Leiter alert the Thunderball war room of their suspicions of Largo and join the crew of the American nuclear submarine Manta as the ransom deadline nears.
 The Manta chases the Disco Volante to capture it and recover the bombs en route to the first target.
 Bond and Leiter lead a dive team in a fight against Largo's crew and a battle ensues.
-Bond stops Largo from escaping with the bombs; Largo corners him in an underwater cave and is about to kill him, only to be killed by Domino with a shot from a spear gun.
+Bond is very weak after disabling the bombs and attempts to escape.
+Largo corners him in an underwater cave and is about to kill him, only to be killed by Domino with a shot from a spear gun.
 The fight leaves six American divers and ten SPECTRE men dead, including Largo, and the bombs are recovered safely.
 As Bond recuperates in hospital, Leiter explains that Domino told Largo nothing under torture and later escaped from the Disco Volante to get revenge on him.
 Learning that she is also recovering from injuries, Bond crawls into her room and falls asleep at her bedside.